- Part 1. What is an LFP battery?

 In the rapidly evolving world of energy storage, lithium iron phosphate (LFP) and lithium titanate oxide (LTO) batteries have emerged as prominent technologies.
 Both types of batteries offer unique advantages and drawbacks, making them suitable for different applications.
 This article comprehensively compares LFP and LTO batteries, exploring their chemistry, performance, lifespan, safety, and cost-effectiveness.
-By the end of this piece, you will have a clearer understanding of which battery technology may be best for your specific needs.
+Both belong to the broader family of lithium ion battery types, but each serves very different roles in modern energy systems.

 Part 1.
 What is an LFP battery?